bughunterweb/Liquidation.sol/readme.md

 # Correct use of this formula

-Make sure that current loan price / collateral price  is above ltv  or else it will wrong data.
+Make sure that `current loan price / collateral price`  is above `ltv`  or else it will wrong data.

-Make sure that what `liquidatorWillPay` return multiply it with `earnPercent` and make sure it is less than `currentCollateralPrice`  --> or else liquidator will get more than user has collateral.
+Make sure that when `liquidatorWillPay` returns a value and when multiplied by  `earnPercent` make sure return value is less than `currentCollateralPrice`  --> or else liquidator will get more than user has collateral.
+So `liquidatorWillPay * earnPercent <= currentCollateral`

 why the second statement let see with an example :-->

 current collateral is  125 and earnPercent is 1.04 (104%)  so 125 / 1.04 = 120.192307  ,if liquidator provides more than 120.192307 then 121 * 1.04 = 125 .84 which exceds the user collateral.

-so `liquidatorWillPay * earnPercent <= currentCollateral`